 “I thought of going super-big, as others are doing now, making devices that could deliver anything from pizzas to refrigerators, or that could pick up people and take them places.
-But what I was doing was a labor of love.
-I just wanted to build something to use for my fishing—something easy to handle, that I could use to look for promising ponds, rivers, and streams, and for feeding fish, insect hatches, things like that.
+But back then I just wanted to build something to use for my fishing—something easy to handle, that I could use to look for promising ponds, rivers, and streams, and for feeding fish, insect hatches, things like that.
 Small devices were more appropriate, as well as an interesting challenge to me.
-Mosquito-size was as small as I could go and still accomplish what I wanted to accomplish.
+And, as I say, mosquito-size was as small as I could go and still accomplish what I wanted to accomplish.

-“Back then, strange as it may sound, I didn’t think much about other uses for what I was making.
-I was aware of them—how if I wanted to I could use my fly to spy on anything, or to visit all kinds of places, or to communicate with other people with it.
+“Back then, at first, strange as it may sound, I didn’t think at all about other uses for what I was making.
+After a while, though, I did.
+I realized that if I wanted to I could use my fly to spy on anything, or to visit all kinds of places, or to communicate with other people with it.
 But that wasn’t what I was about with it.
 I had no interest in doing any of those things.
 It also occurred to me, but only vaguely, that other people might find it useful for purposes like those.
 I just didn’t care.
 I had no ambitions for it, no plans to do anything with it except use it for myself, for fishing.

 “Since then, of course, prompted by the government coming at me for all these years, I’ve thought a great deal about other uses.
 As I said about how other people might develop it from now on, what I’ve done is just a start.
 Before long there’ll be bugs like mine and smaller that have much more capability.
-Some will be equipped with radar and other imaging and sensing systems that can see into closed rooms, buildings, bank vaults, boxes, envelopes, bodies, landslides—just about anything.
+Some will be equipped with radar and other imaging and sensing systems that can see into closed rooms, buildings, bank vaults, boxes, envelopes, human bodies, landslides—just about anything.
 Some will even see into people’s minds.
-I’ll say more about that in a minute.

-“The controller technology is just as promising.
+“The controller technology, on its own, is just as promising.
 The military and others are developing contact lenses that can project visual displays onto our retinas, and also enable us to control devices like mine by moving our eyes, as mine now does using eyeglasses.
 They’re also developing control systems that use gyroscopic and neural interfaces and brainwaves as mine does, but that are more sophisticated, better able to read the user’s intentions.
 Soon, those will be built not only into glasses, goggles, and contact lenses, but also into hats, helmets, headsets, headbands, jackets, gloves, and other apparel and accessories.
 Some of that is already happening.
 My technology will help that along.

 “That gets into some really exciting stuff.
 As I was saying, we’re constantly refining and applying technology that reads our minds.
 We have instruments that measure and evaluate much of our brain and other nervous system activity.
 They’re looking deeper into our consciousness: emotions, attention, intention, imagination, memory, physical perceptions, rational processes, and so on.
 It’s analogous in some ways to how we’re looking farther into outer space, back through time, nearer to when our universe began.
 Not that we’re close to comprehending everything about how our minds work.
 I doubt we’ll ever reach that point.
 There’s a vast amount happening in our brain’s hundred billion neurons and two hundred trillion synaptic connections.
 An infinite amount, I suspect.

 “Meanwhile, we’re developing computing, too, that is more biological, more cognitive and less mechanical, that behaves increasingly like our brains and nervous systems.
 Already, that can process sensory data, make inferences, accommodate uncertainty, draw conclusions, and initiate all kinds of action.
-It learns how to learn from experience.
+It learns how to learn from its experience, and acts accordingly.

 “I imagine many applications for those developments.
 Our awareness comes to us via electrochemical signals that travel through our bodies’ neural receptors, pathways, and processors.
 I suspect that someday, using particles and mechanisms like I’ve mentioned, and biological computing, we’ll intercept those signals in other people and plug them into us in ways that let us experience those people’s minds as if they are our own.
 We’ll think other people’s thoughts, and feel their feelings.
 We’ll see what they see, hear what they hear, touch what they touch, and taste what they taste.
 We’ll love what they love, fear what they fear, worry about what they worry about, and remember everything that they remember.
 We’ll get an immersive sense of their lives, in full detail, and we’ll do it as easily as turning on a light.
 At the flip of a switch, we’ll be able to replace our minds with theirs, or add theirs to ours.
 How will that be for empathy, eh?

 “A few steps beyond that, we’ll act within other people, as those people.
 We’ll make and carry out their decisions, move their bodies, eat their meals, breathe the air they breathe, make love to their partners, do everything they do.
 For all intents and purposes, we’ll be those people.
 We’ll live their lives, and if we want to we’ll keep living their lives, either instead of or in addition to them being them and us being ourselves.